fennel-ai/client/docs/pages/api-reference/operators/dedup.md

 The list of columns to use for identifying duplicates.
 If not specified, all the columns are used for identifying duplicates.

-Two rows of the input dataset are considered duplicates if and only if they are in the same window and have the same values for the `by` columns.
+If window is specified, two rows of the input dataset are considered duplicates when they are in the same window and have the same value for the by columns.

+If window is not specified, two rows are considered duplicates when they have the exact same values for the timestamp column and all the by columns.
 </Expandable>

 <Expandable title="window" type="Optional[Tumbling | Session]" defaultVal="None">